 A common rule of thumb for modified contour is to look at the subject 90% of the time and only at the page 10% of the time.

-When it comes to three-dimensional objects, some artists imagine an invisible grid or lines draping across the object.
-This grid helps make sense of the curvature of the object and the nuances in its shape.
+Regarding three-dimensional objects, some artists imagine an invisible grid or lines draping across them.
+This grid helps make sense of the object’s curvature and the nuances in its shape.

 Cross-contouring is a drawing style that involves drawing these invisible lines across an object.
-It’s also useful for determining where light and shadow go, as these often fall in the crevices and inverted space of an object.
+It’s also helpful in determining where light and shadow go, as these often fall in an object’s crevices and inverted space.

 Gesture And Figure Drawing

 A gesture drawing is typically a quick sketch of a subject, usually a figure.
-The artist will draw a rough outline of the figure and the pose they are in, taking care to pinpoint the anatomical direction.
+The artist will draw a rough outline of the figure and their pose, taking care to pinpoint the anatomical direction.

 Artists will typically do several gesture drawings in succession, with a live model or a manikin.
 Anime and manga artists will often draw a character in several poses and angles to clearly define the character’s appearance for later use.